 All of us have been members of all breed clubs at some point since we became involved in our breeds.

-Will is currently a member of The Welsh Kennel Club committee.
+Will is currently serving as a committee member of The Welsh Kennel Club

 7. Do you participate in breed rescue or support their efforts?